pippinbarr/cart253-2018/modules/core-object-oriented-programming/core-object-oriented-programming.md

 }
 ```

-- Here's another new thing.
-We're talking to the ball by calling its methods...
+- As we saw earlier, we call the methods of an object using __do notation__
-- But we do that by writing the variable with the Ball in it (`ball`)
+- So we write the name of the variable with the Ball in it (`ball`)
 - Then a `.` (a dot)
 - Then the function call (`update()` and `display()`)